 Survey

-A systematic survey across major cherry-growing regions of Himachal Pradesh revealed a progressive range of symptoms in phytoplasma-infected cherry plants.
+The systematic survey across major cherry-growing regions of Himachal Pradesh revealed a progressive range of symptoms in phytoplasma-infected cherry plants.
 The disease incidence of up to 40 percent was recorded in some of the severely infected cherry orchards.
 In the early stages of infection, when infection was less severe on plants, symptoms were restricted to a few branches causing partial infection on branches.
 Partially infected branches can be clearly distinguished from the healthy branches on a tree.
 The symptoms like chlorosis of leaf yellowing, reduced leaf size, leaf tattering and premature reddening of leaves were observed during August and September on partially infected branches.
 As the disease progressed, within a period of 2–3 years, the phytoplasma titer goes on increasing which ultimately leads to more pronounced symptoms such as rapid decline of infected branches, dieback and ultimately, the death of the entire tree (Figure 1).

 Figure 1: Symptoms of phytoplasma infection on cherry trees a) leaf reddening and tattering; b) partial infection; c) complete drying; d) healthy cherry plant